 It is the largest muscle in the upper chest and is present beneath the breast.
 It’s a large, thick fan-shaped muscle contributing to the bulk of the chest.
-Two significant muscles of pectoralis major are known as “pecs” and contribute most to the chest.
-It originated from several places, including the clavicular head, sternal end, anterior sternum, and inserts in the upper portion of the humerus.
+Two significant pectoralis major muscles are known as “pecs” and contribute most to the chest.
+It originated from several places, including the clavicular head, sternal end, anterior sternum, and inserts in the humerus’s upper portion.

 During weightlifting or other bodybuilding exercises, the chances to injure the pectoralis major are high and put stress on the shoulders and chest.

 Functions: Pectoralis major is used to controlling the movement of the arm.
-The pulling of the pectoralis major results in the lateral, vertical, and rotational movement of the arm.
+The pulling of the pectoralis major results in the arm’s lateral, vertical, and rotational movement.
 Moreover, it also pulls the trunk forward and upward to help with activities like climbing.
 Besides, it also facilitates the breathing process by pulling the rib cage.

 · Pectoralis Minor: